jadijadi/lpic1book/content/1022_install_a_boot_manager.md

 sortorder: 070

 <div class="alert alert-danger" role="alert">
   This chapter is still a Work In Progress.
 Do not rely on it for LPIC version 500 exam.
-Will be updated in a few week.s
+Will be updated in a few weeks.
 </div>

 _Weight: 2_